rimutaka/folding-furniture/readme.md

 ## Storage bag

-It's easy to damage the surface of the desk while carrying it or leaning other hard things onto it while in storage.
+It's easy to damage the surface of the desk while carrying it or leaning other things onto it while in storage.
 The bag is not a guarantee, but it does offer some protection.

 * **Material**: jute / burlap fabric, 900-930mm wide x 2.4m long
 * **Eyelets**: 15mm x 3pcs